AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   `assumed Always_Return` is guaranteed to be issued in cases where review is required.

-* [PARTIAL_RECURSIVE_SUBPROGRAMS]
-  Subprograms which are called across the boundary of those units analyzed together should not be mutually recursive with a subprogram analyzed by GNATprove.
-Recursivity due to calls through access-to-subprograms and overriding of dispatching calls should not be taken into account for checking respect of this assumption if they are not visible at the point of call.
-This is similar to [ADA_RECURSIVE_SUBPROGRAMS].

 * [PARTIAL_TASKING]
   If no single run of GNATprove analyzes all units that define tasks, then for each run of GNATprove, all tasks `not` defined in units analyzed during that